xumingmin/SPMLMI/README.md

 # SPMLMI

-**SPMLMI: a structural perturbation method for predicting lncRNA–miRNA interactions based on a bilayer network in human**
+**SPMLMI: Predicting lncRNA–miRNA interactions in humans using a structural perturbation method**

 # Data：